sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/operations.md

 # Management Operations

+## 🚧 Still supported, but no longer recommended. 🚧

+If you're starting a new Sourcegraph deployment: **consider using one of our [newer & simpler deployments](../../../index.md) instead.**

+(This deployment type is still supported, however.)

 ## Manage storage

 The Sourcegraph Docker Compose yaml file uses [Docker volumes](https://docs.docker.com/storage/volumes/) to store its data.
 These volumes are stored at `/var/lib/docker/volumes` by [default on Linux](https://docs.docker.com/storage/#choose-the-right-type-of-mount).